-Introduces students to philosophy through the study of two central areas of philosophical interest: epistemology and critical reasoning.
+Introduces students to philosophy through the study of two central areas of philosophical interest: study of knowledge and the meaning of life.
 A basic level of knowledge of core philosophical concepts and skills is provided along with development of a wider set of necessary skills for university study, including academic reading, writing and research skills.
 Exploration of individual beliefs and mutual respect for the diversity of viewpoints across individuals and cultures is encouraged through discussion.

-1. Demonstrate a basic familiarity with the fundamental issues, concepts and arguments in epistemology and critical reasoning
+1. Demonstrate a basic familiarity with the fundamental issues, concepts and arguments in epistemology and metaphysics;

 2. Demonstrate an awareness of the difference between mere opinion and reasoned belief and a recognition of, and respect for, competing points of view;

-5. Demonstrate a basic competence in critical thinking and essay writing skills, including the use of argument, organisation of ideas and the use and acknowledgement of primary and secondary literature sources
+4. Demonstrate a basic competence in critical thinking and essay writing skills, including the use of argument, organisation of ideas and the use and acknowledgement of primary and secondary literature sources;

-6. Demonstrate a basic competence in research skills, including the use of libraries
+5. Demonstrate a basic competence in research skills, including the use of libraries.

 The course covers: